jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 You can achieve focus in an element programmatically by calling `focus()` on the node instance.

-Because the DOM exposes this as a function call, the best way to do this in React is to create a ref and manually do it when we think it’s suitable.
+Because the DOM exposes this as a function call, the best way to do this in React is to create a ref and manually do it when we think it's suitable.

 ```js
 import React from 'react'